tarantool/doc/doc/reference/configuration/cfg_replication.rst

 .. confval:: replication_sync_timeout

     Since version 1.10.2.
-    The number of seconds that a replica will wait when trying to sync with a master in a cluster, or a :ref:`quorum <cfg_replication-replication_connect_quorum>` of masters,
-    after connecting or during :ref:`configuration update <replication-configuration_update>`.
+    The number of seconds that a node waits when trying to sync with other nodes in a replica set (see :ref:`bootstrap_strategy <cfg_replication-bootstrap_strategy>`), after connecting or during :ref:`configuration update <replication-configuration_update>`.
     This could fail indefinitely if ``replication_sync_lag`` is smaller than network latency, or if the replica cannot keep pace with master